JoeLanzi/portfolio/README.md

 - **Secure Environment Variables**: Sensitive keys stored server-side and never exposed to clients
 - **Protected Routes**: Password protection available for sensitive portfolio sections

+### Rate Limiting Implementation

+The portfolio implements a serverless-friendly rate limiting approach.
+Each serverless instance maintains its own rate counter and temporarily blocks IPs that exceed limits until the instance is recycled.
+This creates a pragmatic "cooling-off period" for abusive traffic while allowing legitimate users to access your site.
+This approach provides effective protection during high-traffic periods without requiring complex databases or permanent IP bans—striking the right balance between security and simplicity for a personal portfolio.

 ## **Technical Details**

 - **Framework**: Next.js (requires Node.js v18.17+)